Medical Materialism

 Dig deeper with Sebastian →

 Materialistic prejudice explains it as a mere epiphenomenal by-product of organic processes in the brain.
-Any psychic disturbance must therefore be an organic or physical disorder which is undiscoverable only because of the inadequacy of our present methods.
+Any psychic disturbance must therefore be an organic or physical disorder which is undiscoverable only because of the inadequacy of our present methods of diagnosis.

 Jung, Carl Gustav, Psychology and Religion: West and East, 1958thesis